cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 </CodeGroup>

 You should always get the same value, no matter how many times you try.
-That's because the chain has stopped.
+That is because the chain has stopped.
 For instance:

 ```txt
 1180